 But, just applying for FAFSA and expecting aid won’t be enough to receive benefits from educational institutions.
 Colleges will have limited assistance to distribute to everyone because most FAFSA applicants mention multiple colleges they would like to attend on their application.

 Colleges send out most acceptance offers before May 1 in the United States.

 Know more about the Deadline to submit FAFSA.

-If you plan to attend a particular college, contact the school’s financial aid department directly.
+Contact the school's financial aid department directly if you plan to attend a particular college.
 The school will determine your eligibility and deliver a financial aid award letter to you.

 When Will You Receive Your Financial Aid?

-In the process of applying for a FAFSA, your attentiveness and alertness play an important role.
-You must stay updated with all the ongoing communication from the financial aid department, in case you may be required to provide any additional documentation or report on or before a deadline.
-Additionally, reach out to the educational institution(s) of your choice for more details regarding when you will have your financial aid.
+When filing your FAFSA, it’s best to stay aware, organized, and prepared.
+You should keep updated on all ongoing communication from the financial aid department in case you need to provide additional documentation or reports before a deadline.
+Additionally, reach out to the educational institution(s) of your choice for more details about financial aid.

 The FAFSA has developed a time-efficient method for students to access financial aid in the United States.
 Make sure you are well aware of all deadlines and leave enough time to make corrections so you can access your assistance in time for enrollment.

 So how long does it take to fill out FAFSA?
 Less than an hour, whether you’re a dependent or independent student!